pytorch/glow/docs/AOT.md

     1.1, 2.2, 3.3, 4.4, 5.5, 6.6,
     ```
   The names of the dump files have a simple format `data[idx].bin` or `data[idx].txt`
-  but a separate meta file `debug.info` is dumped at compile-time which makes the
+  but a separate meta file `instrument-debug.info` is dumped at compile-time which makes the
   association between each binary file and the operand of the IR instruction to which
   it belongs.
-The `debug.info` meta file might look like this:
+The `instrument-debug.info` meta file might look like this:
     ```
     Format: bin